yxj0312/validating-vue3-forms-main/README.md

 ```

 Both syntaxes are completely fine, so feel free to use whichever makes more sense to you with our examples.

+## L6 Lazy Validation

+### Listening to change and not input

+Input: Fires every time the user adds or deletes a character in the field.

+Change: Fires once the field loses focus